tls-attacker/RTLF/README.md

 Y,539770
 ...
 ```
 *X* describes the first series of measurements, and *Y* represents the second series.
 Both are compared to each other.
+The measurements of *X* and *Y* do not have to be listed as separate blocks.

 CLI Output
 --